๐ŸŽจ The Colorful World of Grapes: What Makes Each Variety Unique

 Grapes are naturally rich in polyphenols, including flavonoids such as quercetin, flavanols, anthocyanins, and resveratrol.
-These plant compounds are recognized for their antioxidant properties and help protect cells from oxidative stress.
+These plant compounds are recognized for their antioxidant properties and are studied for roles in oxidative stress pathways.
 Their exact levels depend on grape variety, ripeness, and growing conditions.
 Grapes with seeds offer even more phytonutrients, since seed tannins and catechins add to the antioxidant potential for those who eat them whole, while most polyphenols are found in the grape skins.

 Grapes captivate with their vibrant colors and refresh the senses thanks to their naturally high water content.
 Each variety offers gentle support for bone health from vitamin K, helps maintain fluid balance and healthy blood pressure by providing potassium, supplies fiber to aid digestion, and contains modest vitamin C that supports immune function.
 Grapes with seeds bring an added bonus, as the seeds contribute more beneficial plant compounds to the mix.